From CVE Entries to Verifiable Exploits: An Automated Multi-Agent Framework for Reproducing CVEs: Introduction

 \section{Introduction}

-Tens of thousands of software vulnerabilities are discovered every year, with more than 49,000 vulnerabilities tracked by the National Vulnerability Database (NVD)~\cite{nvd_nvd_nodate} in 2024 alone.
+Tens of thousands of software vulnerabilities are discovered every year, with more than 40,000 vulnerabilities tracked by the National Vulnerability Database (NVD)~\cite{nvd_nvd_nodate} in 2025 alone.
 Many of these vulnerabilities are cataloged using the CVE format, which provides a standardized identification system to help organizations address security flaws in both software and hardware.
 Still, existing vulnerability detection tools, such as those listed by OWASP~\cite{owasp_source_nodate}, struggle to keep up with the increasing volume of code released each year.
 As a result, many vulnerabilities remain undiscovered in codebases for years (e.g., up to 2 years in Chromium and 7 years in OpenSSL~\cite{alexopoulos_foss_2022}) posing significant security risks.

-A key requirement for developing effective automated vulnerability detection techniques is the availability of high-quality datasets with detailed examples and ground truth.
-Studies have shown that low-quality data can cause machine learning (ML) based vulnerability detection techniques to learn spurious correlations~\cite{arp_eval_2022, risse_limits_2023}.
-Although public repositories, such as the NVD, include hundreds of thousands of CVEs, they often lack critical details, such as the vulnerable code, setup instructions for the vulnerable environment, working exploits, and validation steps, which are all required for the effective replication of a vulnerability and to build suitable ground truth datasets for research~\cite{mu_understanding_2018}.
+Developing effective automated vulnerability detection techniques depends on high-quality datasets with reliable ground truth, as low-quality data can lead to unreliable evaluations~\cite{risse_topscore_2024} and to learn spurious correlations, especially in machine learning (ML) based approaches~\cite{arp_eval_2022, risse_limits_2023}.
+Although public repositories, such as the NVD, include hundreds of thousands of CVEs, they often lack critical details, including vulnerable code, environment setup, working exploits, and validation steps, which are all required to effectively reproduce a vulnerability and to build ground truth datasets for research~\cite{mu_understanding_2018}.
 This is because the main purpose of vulnerability advisories is to alert system administrators about software that needs to be updated, and concrete exploit code is often kept confidential for ethical reasons.
-Unfortunately, generating this missing information from CVEs alone requires both substantial manual effort and extensive security expertise.
-For instance, Mu \emph{et al.}~\cite{mu_understanding_2018} spent over 3,600 hours of manual effort with 43 security experts to reproduce publicly reported CVEs but managed to reproduce only 368 memory-related vulnerabilities in Linux.
+Unfortunately, generating this missing information from CVEs alone is labor-intensive and requires significant expertise, e.g., Mu \emph{et al.}~\cite{mu_understanding_2018} spent over 3,600 hours with 43 security expertise to reproduce only 368 memory vulnerabilities in Linux.